bmcmenamin/bmcmenamin.github.io/_posts/2019-01-08-congress-age.md

 GovTrack has provided a [data.world dataset](https://data.world/govtrack/us-congress-legislators) that contains the term dates for of each senator and house member in US history and birthdays for the vast majority of them.
 With some simple [pandas-munging](https://github.com/bmcmenamin/sundries/blob/master/congress_age_distro/Congress%20Ages.ipynb), I was able to plot the distribution of ages for each chamber of congress.

-The panels shows the age for each member of the senate (upper panel) or house (lower panel) every year.
-The solid black line is the median age.
+The panels shows the age for each member of the senate (upper panel) or house (lower panel) every year as dots.
+The solid black line is the median age, with the 25th/75th percentiles shown below/above it.

 <br>